18F/eng-hiring/_pages/pre-work/backend.md

 Please don't be late; if you miss the deadline, that'll jeopardize your application.

-One of your interviews will be with someone who was reviewed and run your code, so be prepared to explain your code, walk through it with our interviewer, and answer questions.
+One of your interviews will be with someone who has reviewed and run your code, so be prepared to explain your code, walk through it with our interviewer, and answer questions.